Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 #### LifeCycle

-Component is responsible for SDL startup, it initializes all components of SDL, and inject dependencies.
+Component is responsible for SDL startup, it initializes all components of SDL and injects dependencies.

 Components should contain main.cc with `main` function that will be called when application starts.

-Functions that sdl_adapter should provide in LifeCycle component:
+Functions which sdl_adapter should provide in LifeCycle component:

  - `main` is the function that will be called on application startup
  - `StartComponents` is the function that initializes all components and startup SDL